-It can also be costly.
+Doing so can be costly.
 According to the National Pest Management Association, termites cause more than $5 billion in property damage each year.
-What’s more: these costs are generally not covered by homeowners insurance.
+What’s more, these costs are generally not covered by homeowners insurance.

-Before you’re completely scared off, know this: A home with termite damage doesn’t have to be a pariah.
-First, find out how bad the damage is, if it can be fixed and what an inspector recommends to rid the home of termites.
-Then see if you can negotiate a resolution with the seller.
+Before you’re completely scared off, though, know this: A home with termite damage doesn’t have to be a pariah.
+What to do if you love a house but hate its termites?
+First, find out how bad the damage is, whether it can be fixed and what an inspector recommends to rid the home of the pests.
+Then, see if you can negotiate a resolution with the seller.
 Here are some key considerations to keep in mind before you buy a house with termite damage.

 Should you buy a home with termite damage?

-Just because a house has termite damage doesn’t mean you should write it off.
-It depends on how expensive the damage is and what it’ll cost to remedy.
+Just because a house has termite damage doesn’t mean you should automatically write it off.
+A lot depends on how bad the damage is and what it will cost to remedy.

-If you live in a region that has a high probability of termite infestation, such as California, Florida and Louisiana, you might come across termite damage.
-If the damage is caught early, it can often be fixed with minimal issues in some cases.
+If you live in a region that has a high probability of termite infestation — as is the case in parts of California, Florida and Louisiana, due to high temperatures and soil qualities — you might come across termite damage in your home search.
+If the damage is caught early, it can often be fixed with minimal issues.

-Glen Ramsey, a board-certified entomologist and technical services manager for Orkin says that termites don’t necessarily go away as easily as other types of pests.
-And that presents a challenge if you need to close sooner rather than later.
+Not everyone is as lucky, though.
+Glen Ramsey, a board-certified entomologist and technical services manager for pest-control brands like Orkin, says that termites don’t necessarily go away as easily as other types of pests.
+And that presents a challenge, especially if you need to close quickly.